cardstack/cardwallet/README.md

   - Syncs app vars for lane specific variables to `.env.${LANE}` file (lanes are alpha, beta, release)
 - `yarn contexts:sync`
   - Syncs all app and lane-specific variables from the context repo

+##### Troubleshooting

+If you get an error saying the cryptex password is incorrect but you have checked it is correct, you may need the following fastlane plugin branch https://github.com/IanCal/fastlane-plugin-cryptex

+On some filesystems the temp files written are not available immediately and a short sleep is required to allow the file to be written.

 #### Publishing